Indian School, Muscat: Indian School Muscat alumni

 Notable alumni include tennis player Mahesh Bhupathi, Oman cricketer Jatinder Singh, and actress Sneha Ullal.
 Additionally, Sanam Puri, Bollywood singer, and his band members of band Sanam, Mr. Venkat Subarmanium and Mr. Samar Puri, actress Sarah Jane Dias, and entrepreneur Kevin Swali.

 Student activities

 The school is a member of the Duke of Edinburgh's Award.
 The scheme was launched on 18 November 1992 with 23 girls and 20 boys from the school.
-The school over 300 award entrants, who take part in confidence, character and team building activities including social / community service and group excursions.
+The school has had over 300 award entrants, who take part in confidence, character and team building activities including social / community service and group excursions.

 The school has a student government system, which consists of a student council and prefects.
 Prefects and the members of the Student Council are generally elected by the students and are then interviewed by the senior staff members.
 The school has an active charity club that has helped local charity organizations by conducting events to generate funds.